2000 Volkswagen Passat l.8 GLS from North America - Comments

 4th Jun 2006, 15:01

-First of all, to the person who wrote the original review: Why in the world did you bought the car if it had the check engine light already ON??, and then complain about it (use your common sense).
-Second, you cannot buy a fine German automobile and maintain it in the same way as your old 55 Chevy.
-Neither you should make your oil changes with the high-school drop out (no offense if you are one) and with cheap oil.
+First of all, to the person who wrote the original review: Why in the world did you buy the car if it had the check engine light already on, and then complain.
+(Use your common sense).
+Second, you cannot buy a fine German automobile and maintain it in the same way as your old '55 Chevy.
+Neither should you have your oil changed by a high school drop-out, (no offense if you are one), and refill with cheap oil.
 These automobiles are in another category and require better preventive maintenance.
-So to all that people writing negative reviews, some of them might be right and may be flaws of the car.
-But a good chunk is just ignorant people who should go back to their hill-Billie rides.
+So, to all those writing negative reviews, some of you might be right: this car may have some flaws.
+But a good portion of the reviewers are just ignorant people who should go back to their hillbilly rides.

 19th Feb 2007, 13:15